-While soundproofing materials are usually dense and quite heavy, sound absorbing materials (also known as sound absorbers or sound diffusors) tend to be light, soft, porous, and/or fluffy.
-This type of structure enables them to absorb a portion of the sonic energy of the sound wave rather than reflect it back where it arrived.
+That type of structure enables them to absorb a portion of the sonic energy of the sound wave rather than reflect it.
 What happens is a reduction in the reverberation time in your space.
-A shorter reverberation time results in decreased noise and echo, which naturally makes everything else sound more clear and audible indoor sound.
+A shorter reverberation time results in decreased noise and echo, which naturally makes everything else sound more clear and audible.

-In practice, if you are looking for overall sound isolation, you will need to employ both soundproofing and sound absorbing materials.
+In practice, if you are looking for overall sound isolation, you will need to employ both soundproofing and sound-absorbing materials.
 These two complement and improve each other’s functioning.
 Still, if you are bothered explicitly by echo and reverberations, your only option is to use sound absorbers.
 Now that we’ve cleared that up, let’s learn more about the kinds of materials we’re working with.

-Typical examples of porous sound absorbers are different fabric materials like curtains, blankets, carpets, and also open-cell foams, mineral wool insulation, glass fiber, etc. As you’ll see, most of our examples of sound absorbing materials also belong to this type.
+Typical examples of porous sound absorbers are different fabric materials like curtains, blankets, carpets, and also open-cell foams, mineral wool insulation, glass fiber, etc. As you’ll see, most of our examples of sound-absorbing materials also belong to this type.